SRI-CSL/yices2/doc/sphinx/source/api-types.rst

-   When a function in the API fails for some reason, it returns a special value (typically a negative value or the :c:macro:`NULL` pointer) and stores an error code in a global error report.
+   When a function in the API fails for some reason, it returns a special value (typically a negative value or the :c:macro:`NULL` pointer) and stores an error code in a global record of type :c:type:`error_report_t`.

    The following error codes are defined:

    .. c:enum:: NO_ERROR

       Everything is fine.

-   Errors in type or term constructors

    .. c:enum:: INVALID_TYPE